A Complete Cross Browser Testing Guide for Beginners:

 - On the other hand, if all computers internal to the company use Windows 8 machines with Chrome browser- then there is no need to look or test for anything else with respect to Application 1.

-Why is Cross Browser Testing performed?
+Why is This Testing Performed?

 For that matter, why is any kind of testing done?